 Dear You’s goals and objectives are to integrate Social Emotional Learning (SEL) development by 1) strengthening cross-cultural awareness and understanding by learning about, making, and sharing art and identities, 2) deepening empathy and acceptance of different perspectives and diverse ways of experiencing the world through fostering new friendships, and 3) enhancing compassionate communication through promoting authentic self-expression and active listening.

 The idea of Dear You is to create process-based art and make new friends living in all corners of the world.
 All Dear You participating schools are organized to have a Dear You friend in another country.
-During these workshops the children create their monthly art projects, which are then mailed to their Dear You friends abroad.
-Dear You works with the classroom teacher so that the methods are shared and that the school can continue Dear You independently the following year.
+During these workshops the children create their monthly art projects aka Pathfinders with their teacher or a Dear You workshop leader, which are then mailed to their Dear You friends abroad.
+Dear You works with the classroom teacher so that the methods are shared and that the school can also be implemented virtually.